Nova Southeastern University Dr. Kiran C. Patel College of Osteopathic Medicine - NSU KPCOM

 General Information

-The Health Professions Division, with a student body of nearly 8,000, is home to Nova Southeastern University Dr. Kiran C. Patel College of Osteopathic Medicine—the first osteopathic college established in the southeastern United States.
-As a student in the Health Professions Division of Nova Southeastern University, you can anticipate a remarkable experience.
+Nova Southeastern University, Florida’s largest private R1 research university, is home to the Dr. Kiran C. Patel College of Osteopathic Medicine—the first osteopathic college established in the southeastern United States.
+As a student in the Dr. Kiran C. Patel College of Osteopathic Medicine, you can anticipate a remarkable experience.
 You will train, study, interact, and share facilities, faculty, and resources with other health professions students.

 Additional Locations